scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 .. figure:: clustergram.png
    :figclass: bht

    A Dash Bio clustergram component displaying hierarchical clustering of gene expression data from two lung cancer subtypes.
+A cluster from the row dendrogram (displayed to the left of the heatmap) is annotated.
 Data taken from [KR09]_. :label:`clustergram`

 A clustergram is a combination heatmap-dendrogram that is commonly used in gene expression data.
 The hierarchical clustering that is